Bira/octopus-carnival/_drafts/wir-mm-4e-basilisk.md

 3, and it sets off a chain reaction: Slowed -> Immobilized -> Petrified, with the condition worsening on each failed save.
 I believe this model of gradually worsening conditions was one of 4e's big mechanical innovations.
-In previous edition, attacks like these would just be save-or-die.
+In previous edition, attacks like these would just be save-or-die; now you have time to panic.

 The basilisk also has a strong bite, which the lore specifically notes makes it capable of eating creatures petrified by its gaze.

 These first two are actually two versions of the basilisk legend!
-In some stories it would turn you to stone, in others just kill you.
+In some stories it would turn you to stone, in others it just kills you.

 The Monster Vault has two additional basilisk varietals: the **wilt-eye** is a level 11 controller with 117 HP, with a gentler gaze that gives you a penalty to